feranzie/capstone-project/README.md

 The dashboard is live at [this link](https://lookerstudio.google.com/reporting/6e1e04cf-e8f2-443e-b817-85fb7ba02974)
 - Below are a couple of insights drawn from the analysis:
 - The gender based suicide distribution shows that men commit more suicide than women
-- The suicide age distrobution shows thet people in their midlife between ages (35-54) commit the most suicide
+- The suicide age distrobution shows that people in their midlife between ages (35-54) commit the most suicide
 - The relationship between gdp per capita and suicide rates shows a direct correlation between gdp per capita and suicide rates
-- The Amount of suicides per country plot shows that russua has the highest suicide rate
+- The Amount of suicides per country plot shows that russia has the highest suicide rate